genner-lab/European-fish-climate/README.md

 mean_demidec_sp_survey_CPHE_pure = Mean CPUE of species in the survey in the 1 degree latitude x 1 degree longitude cell, calculated from the recorded CPUE per haul.

 n_haul_demidec = Number of hauls in the 1 degree latitude x 1 degree longitude cell for the survey.

+FILE: Species_by_habitat.csv Habitat characteristics of species.
+Data source described in file.

+FILE: Species_commercial_landings_categories.csv Summed catch data to categorise commercial importance of species.
+Data source described in file.

+FILE: Species_mean_length_at_maturity.csv  Estimated length of maturity for each of the species.
+Data source described in file.